facebookresearch/fastText/README.md

 This will launch the optimization and save two files: `model.bin` and `model.vec`.
 `model.vec` is a text file containing the word vectors, one per line. `model.bin` is the binary containing all the parameters of the model.
 It can be used later to compute word vectors or to restart the optimization.

-### obtaining word vectors For out-of-vocabulary words
+### Obtaining word vectors for out-of-vocabulary words

 Provided you have a text file `queries.txt` containing words for which you want to compute vectors, please issue the following command